-- 100 yards of front crawl using rhythmic breathing and a stabilizing, propellant kick.
-Rhythmic breathing is to be done by breathing to the side or to the front. - 100 yards of breaststroke. - 100 yards of front crawl either rhythmic breathing or breaststroke.
-These 200 yards may be a mixture of front crawl and breaststroke. - Timed Event Starting in the water, swim 20 yards using front crawl or breaststroke, surface dive 2.
-7 to 10 feet, retrieve a 10-pound object, return to the surface, and swim 20 yards back to the starting point with the object and exit the water without using a ladder or steps within 1 minute, 40 seconds.
-This timed event demonstrates the minimum level of speed and
+- 1. Swim 300 yards continuously using these strokes in the following order: - 100 yards of front crawl using rhythmic breathing and a stabilizing, propellant kick.
+Rhythmic breathing is to be done by breathing to the side or to the front. - 100 yards of breaststroke. - 100 vards of front crawl either rhythmic breathing or breaststroke.
+These 200 vards may be a mixture of front crawl and breaststroke. - Timed Event Starting in the water, swim 20 yards using front crawl or breaststroke, surface dive 7 to 10 feet, retrieve a 10-pound object, return to the surface, and swim 20 yards back to the starting point with the object and exit the water - without using a ladder or steps within 1 minute, 40 seconds.
+This timed event demonstrates the minimum level of speed and strength to build upon and learn the water rescue skills taught in the course.